West Africa Lassa fever Consortium (WALC)

 A coordinated approach using a portfolio of treatments within platform trials is therefore crucial to improve efficiencies and maximise chances of having effective, affordable treatments available for Lassa fever.

-We believe this can be achieved by building an end-to-end framework extending from clinical development to product availability, incorporating a flexible, multi-drug trial platform, that is regionally driven and owned.
+An end-to-end framework was built, extending from clinical development to product availability, incorporating a flexible, multi-drug trial platform, that is regionally driven and owned.

-The outputs of the project will be developed with, and agreed upon by regional and international stakeholders, including those conducting research (researchers, developers), beneficiaries (health practitioners, patients, communities), and norm-makers (policy makers, regulators).
+The outputs of the project were agreed upon by regional and international stakeholders, including those conducting research (researchers, developers), beneficiaries (health practitioners, patients, communities), and norm-makers (policy makers, regulators).

-We have formed a consortium including ISARIC (International Severe Acute Respiratory and emerging Infection Consortium), NCDC (Nigeria Centre for Disease Control), Alima (Alliance for International Medical Action), WaCa (Médecins Sans Frontières West and Central Africa Operational Directorate), and Kineta Inc. Our work is supported by a grant from Wellcome for one year.
+We formed a consortium including ISARIC (International Severe Acute Respiratory and emerging Infection Consortium), NCDC (Nigeria Centre for Disease Control), Alima (Alliance for International Medical Action), WaCa (Médecins Sans Frontières West and Central Africa Operational Directorate), and Kineta Inc. This work was supported by a grant from Wellcome for one year.

 Location of WALC partners and collaborators in West Africa